emileDesmaili/emileDesmaili.github.io/_posts/optim_blog.md

 ### Getting inside the black box of vanilla convex Optimization

 for many applied data scientists, optimization is still a black box that is the magic used when calling some fitting routine

 '''
 model = Model()
 model.fit(optimizer='gradient_descent')

 '''

-I will explained two very common descent methods for unconstrained optimization and implement them in python from scratch
+I will explain two very common descent methods for unconstrained optimization and implement them in python from scratch

 ### Descent methods, the general principle